Try this fantastic jam inspired by a Mojito: Strawberry, Mango, Mint, and Rum!

 - Add enough diced strawberries to the measuring cup to bring it to 1 1/3 cups of fruit.

-- Pour the combined fruit into a pot and turn on medium-high heat.
+- Pour the combined fruit into a pot and put it over medium-high heat.

 - Before it gets too warm, mash the fruit up a bit with a wooden spoon to release the juices and help it break down.